lenariem/backend-rest/README.md

 ### User can:
 * investigate menu and sort by categories;
 * see page of one menu item;
-* and and delete dishes to shopping cart;
+* and and delete dishes to the shopping cart;
 * make an order and see orders history;
-* give delivery address and payment information;
+* give the delivery address and payment information;
-* send me message through contact form
+* send me a message through contact form